The Covert Narcissist

 Their behaviour rarely matches their words.
 Promises are never kept and assurances are never given.
 They never really connect with anyone other than a surface level.
 Any form of intimacy is terrifying as it might involve them having to show a part of themselves they’d rather keep hidden.

 The covert narcissist works to wear down self-respect and boundaries on their victim until they feel insecure, worthless and helpless.
 When confronted or challenged the covert narcissist will be elusive, or act ill or tired..
 They claim they don’t understand or that they are being bullied by just having their behaviour pointed out.
 There is often a deadness in the eyes that shows no shame, guilt or remorse over their behaviour.
 No acknowledgement of any distress or pain they have caused in not validating or empathizing with their victims.
 They watch their victims fall apart and do nothing to help.
+It is a form of passive aggression.
+When challenged they feel they have done nothing wrong.
+It is a form of manipulation through omission rather than comission.

 #narcissist #narcissism #covertnarcissist #covertnarcisissm